 The project site includes 13 acres of the eastern and northwestern portions of Hancock Park and broadly encompasses what is known as La Brea Tar Pits, which includes the George C. Page Museum (Page Museum).
 The entirety of the 23-acre Hancock Park is enclosed with an 8- to 10-foot-high metal fence that serves to secure the site by providing full closure of Hancock Park when La Brea Tar Pits, the Page Museum, and LACMA are closed in the evenings.
+In 1960, a portion of the land within Hancock Park was dedicated to the creation, development and maintenance of the LACMA campus.1 Over several decades, the LACMA portion of the site has been altered and undergone expansion.
 LACMA's portion of Hancock Park has been almost entirely developed.
 In contrast, the property known as La Brea Tar Pits is generally a park-like setting.